HectorGitt/Whisperer/README.md

 1. Browse the feed of horror stories
 2. Click any story to read the full content
 3. Background music and narrator start automatically (after user interaction)
+4. **Hover over each paragraph** to reveal the text - creates suspenseful reading experience
-4. Random spooky effects appear every 30-90 seconds
+5. Random spooky effects appear every 30-90 seconds
-5. Click the NARRATE button to pause/resume narration
+6. Click the NARRATE button to pause/resume narration
-6. Use the back button to return to the feed
+7. Use the back button to return to the feed

 ### Narrator Controls
 - **Auto-Start**: Narrator is enabled by default and begins reading automatically